September 2022: 3,200-mile RV Trip

 Williams, Arizona

-Homeward bound headed east, we stopped in Williams, AZ at the KOA Campground with a plan to revisit a lake I first learned about two years prior where I had photographed a Bald Eagle and a Golden Eagle, among other birds.
-Since its rather remote, I had hoped the two raptors would be there to photograph with my Z9.
+Homeward bound heading east on Route 66, we stopped at a KOA Campground in Williams, AZ, with a plan to revisit a lake I first learned of two years prior, where I was fortunate to have photographed a Bald Eagle, and a Golden Eagle, and other birds.
+Since the Lake is very remote, deep in the National Forest, I had hoped the two raptors would be there to photograph with my new Z9.
 It wasn’t meant to be, bad timing I suspect!
+However, we enjoyed the hike to the lake, and captured some nice photos of Gail and Bella at the water’s edge.

 Route 66 in California pit stop

-Albuquerque, New Mexico for the annual Ballon Fiesta's 50th anniversary.
+Albuquerque, New Mexico for the 50th Anniversary, annual Ballon Fiesta.

-We have talked about coming to witness the annual balloon fiesta for years and never made it.
-Our timing was perfect on this trip, which was planned well in advance, permitting us to securing a RV campsite for a few days.
-The festival was an amazing experience, to witness the balloons light up the dark sky at dark-thirty, and then for several hours, over 500 balloons, of all shapes and sizes, were in the sky on a picture-perfect morning.
+We have talked about coming to witness the annual balloon fiesta for years, but never had made it a priority.
+Our timing was perfect on this trip, which we had planned well in advance, permitting us to securing a RV campsite for a few days.
+The festival was an amazing experience, to witness the balloons light up the dark sky at dark-thirty, and then for several hours, over 500 balloons, of all shapes, colors, and sizes, were in the sky on a picture-perfect morning.